Zion Episcopal Church

 with him, and in him, in the unity of the Holy Spirit all honor

-and glory is yours, Almighty Father, now and foreverAMEN.
+and glory is yours, Almighty Father, now and forever.

 And now, as our Savior